utsav0/daily-dev-tips/src/pages/posts/hashnode-is-taking-over-the-world.md

 }
 ```

-You can see I used the `before` selector to add the little round hand-like shapes, which would make the arms look neater.
+I used the `before` selector to add the little round hand-like shapes, making the arms look neater.

 This shape is a square box where we color only two sides of a rounded border.